 Leases for less than 99 years are excluded from the definition of conveyances subject to the real estate transfer fee.
 No real estate transfer fee return is therefore required for leases of less than 99 years.

 Conveyances Prior to October 1, 1969

-Conveyances made prior to October 1, 1969, the date the fee went into effect, are exempt from the fee and from filing a transfer fee return.
-The fiscal effect may therefore be understated.
+Conveyances made prior to October 1, 1969, the date the fee went into effect, are exempt from the fee.

 Conveyances by Government Bodies